William-Thomas-Andrews/Directed-Research-HPC/AVX/README.md

-# SIMD Vectorization, Matrix Algorithms, and AVX-512 Intrinsics
+# SIMD Vectorization, Matrix Algorithms, AVX-512 Intrinsics, and CPU Data Pipelines

 ## Abstract
 This project seeks to improve upon standard C matrix multiplication algorithms shown in the **C_Matrix** project by using the AVX-512 instruction set.
 I used these instructions to SIMD vectorize my matrix operations in various ways to efficiently use cache locality and fully utilize the comparative speed of registers.
 As a result, I did infact create algorithms that are faster than previous tries.